Also check best 2024 trading bot up to ScammerWatch

 Final thoughts

-The next wave of DeFi innovation will be massive – real-world assets on-chain,>Final thoughtsrkets, AI-driven liquidity.
+The next wave of DeFi innovation will be massive – real-world assets on-chain, aut>Final thoughtss, AI-driven liquidity.
 But with that growth will come more rug pulls, copycats, and empty promises.

 Staying safe isn’t about avoiding risk – it’s about understanding it.